 But no time for that now.
 The party followed Hojo up the elevator and entered his main lab, where Aeris was being held captive in a tube not unlike the one downstairs.
 The party threatened Hojo, but he saved himself by implying the lab would explode on his death, which I have a feeling was just a bluff.
 He apparently bluffed so hard that the party didn’t even try to detain him (really, team?), and he continued to run the experiment he was doing before we had arrived: to introduce Aeris to the red dog monster from earlier via an elevator in her tube, saying that he wanted to breed them together.
 You just operate with no supervision, don’t you Hojo?

-I’ll save the comment on how this series has gone from one rapist and one sexual predator across thirteen games (the Bandit in FFLI and Edgar in FFVI, respectively) to several rapists over the course of only four hours, and instead jump ahead through the scene to the point where Barret starts shooting the glass and somehow breaks things.
+I’ll save the comment on how this series has gone from one rapist and one sexual predator across thirteen games (the Bandit in FFLI and Edgar in FFVI, respectively; and also that incident with Firion and the Lamia that pretended to be about sex when it was really about murder) to several rapists over the course of only four hours, and instead jump ahead through the scene to the point where Barret starts shooting the glass and somehow breaks things.
 It’s the same sort of cliché scene you’d expect where someone slams a control panel at random and Incredibly Convenient/Inconvenient Stuff Happens, but somehow involving bullets and an electric barrier that’s apparently connected to the elevator controls, because… well, because!
 It’s bit like kicking your refrigerator and suddenly your TV changes channel.
 In this case, shooting the tube not only opens the tube but triggers the elevator again, raising up an even more dangerous specimen that, as you’ll recall, wasn’t in the lower chamber in the first place.
 Remarkable.

 To the party’s surprise, the dog creature, freed alongside Aeris, began to speak.
 He introduces himself politely as “Red XIII,” though claims that the name was given to him by Hojo and that it has no meaning to him at all.
 He offered to let us call him whatever we wanted.
 We called him Red XIII, firstly because it’s Marathon rules to go with default names, and secondly because we’re assholes.